Greeting To The Sun is one of the top things to do in Zadar.

 St Mary’s Benedictine Monastery

-Founded in the 11th century, this benedictine monastery was destroyed in WWII, before being rebuilt.
+Founded in the 11th century, this benedictine monastery was rebuilt after being destroyed in WWII.

 This monastery also sits beside the ruins of the Roman Forum, near St Donatus and the Bell Tower.